 Home of the Royal Races

-Ascot was always the western portion of Sunninghill parish and, for most of its history, largely consisted of dangerous heathland frequented by Highwaymen.
-John Walsh of Warfield Park is recorded to have shot such a villain of the road whilst crossing Ascot Heath and thought nothing more of it than shooting crows!
+Ascot has always been the western portion of Sunninghill parish (now called Sunninghill and Ascot) and, for most of its history, largely consisted of dangerous heathland frequented by highwaymen.
+John Walsh of Warfield Park is recorded as having shot such a villain of the road whilst crossing Ascot Heath and thought nothing more of it than shooting crows.

 Queen Anne liked nothing better than to hunt in Windsor Forest and it was in the early 18th century that she discovered for herself this open heathland which she thought an ideal place, not five miles from Windsor Castle, for “horses to gallop at full stretch”.
 She founded the famous racecourse there in 1711 when the first meet competed for Her Majesty’s Plate (worth 100 guineas).
 The seven runners were sturdy English hunters which had to hold up through three heats, each four miles long.
 The popularity of Ascot Races died off in later years and, from 1739, an army contingent took to camping on the heath for training purposes and marched to the Battle of Culloden from there seven years later.
 On their return, they were enlisted in the construction of the Virginia Water.

 The races were revived by the Duke of Cumberland in the 1760s.
 He was Ranger of Windsor Forest, lived at Cumberland Lodge and had his own stud at Cranbourne: hence his interest in racing.
 His nephew, King George III, was also a great patron and, in the 1790s, set up the first Royal Grandstand (which became known as the Royal Enclosure in 1845).
 In 1813, this common land was lost to royal hands in the Windsor Forest Enclosure Act.
 As a result of its popularity, however, the racecourse was made a permanent feature of the landscape for all the public to enjoy.